Two certificates growers need to obtain to sell at farmer's markets are the Certified Producer's Certificate and the Produce Scale Certification.

 - Can you sell fruits/veg from other farms?

 - Can you sell bottled water?

 - What kind of scale do you need?
 Do you need to certify the scale?

 - What are other regulations/permits that farmers should be aware of in regards to farm stands?

 Contact the Zoning Administration of the Sacramento County Planning and Environmental Review Department.

 Community Supported Agriculture (CSA)

-Box must have name and address of CSA on it and maintained in a manner that “prevents contamination of produce.”
-Traceability records required: consumers must be informed where everything is from either in print or electronically, and the CSA must retain these records.
+The CSA box must have name and address of CSA on it and maintained in a manner that “prevents contamination of produce.”
+Traceability records required.
+Consumers must be informed where every item in the box is from either in print or electronically, and the CSA must retain these records.
 Shell eggs and processed foods that are included must follow laws on labeling.
 If a multi-farm CSA, the operator must have a produce handling license from CDFA, and if handling eggs from other farms, an egg handler license.

 To register your CSA, visit the CDFA Certified Farmers' Markets page.
 Scroll down to the end of the page for the CSA Producer Registration and Remittance Form.
 The annual registration fee is $75.